neogeographica/singleplayer_scripts/scripts/userdata.md

 userdata_home="$HOME/.darkplaces"
 ```

 Generally speaking, if "userdata_home" is set, then whenever quakelaunch needs to look for files it will look both in the relevant directory under basedir (if it exists) and in the relevant userdata subdirectory.
-For example this behavior will kick in when the script goes looking for savegames and maps; it also covers cases where the script looks for readme files/documents and quakelaunch.conf files.
+The only exception to this is the treatment of savegames, which will only be looked for in the userdata subdirectory.

 (This does raise the question, what if a gamedir-specific quakelaunch.conf file happens to exist in the subdirectory under basedir as well as in the userdata subdirectory?
 In that case quakelaunch will honor both of them, with values from the one in the userdata subdirectory taking precedence.
 This is potentially confusing but seems to be the best resolution.)

-And whenever quakelaunch needs to generate a file (quakelaunch.conf or jam_helper.cfg), that file will be created in the userdata subdirectory.
+Whenever quakelaunch needs to generate a file (quakelaunch.conf or jam_helper.cfg), that file will be created in the userdata subdirectory.

-If you set "userdata_home", you should also set a true or false value for the "install_to_userdata" option. "install_to_userdata" controls where files end up when you install a gamedir through quakelaunch.
-Should they go under the Quake basedir, or into a userdata directory?
+If you set "userdata_home", you should also set a true or false value for the "install_to_userdata" option.
+This option controls where files end up when you install a gamedir through quakelaunch.
+Should they go under the Quake basedir, or into a userdata subdirectory?
 If your Quake basedir is not writeable by normal users then you should definitely set this option to true.